FemtoEmacs/Sumerian/README.md

 Ur's king.</p>

 <p>Braces represent the grammatical function endings.
 For instance,
-  the ergative function-ending {E} may be written as {E #ergative}.
-The empty ending of the object is commented as {∅ #object}
-  or simply as {#object}.
+  the ergative function-ending is written as {E} #erg, where #erg is a comment.
+The empty ending of the object is commented as {∅} #obj or simply as {} #obj.
 In the example, the objects are the constructions, "his temple" [E2 A NI].{∅} and "the city wall of Ur" [[BAD3.URIM5].{A(K)].{∅}.

   Unwritten endings are placed between parentheses, such as {(R)}.
 </p>

 ## First Rectangle
 The Ur-Nammu 9 document is divided into eight rectangles.
 In the first rectangle, the text 𒀭𒋀𒆠 is written, which is the Sumerogram for the name of Nanna, the god of the Moon.
-The 𒀭 symbol is read as AN (or DIG̃IR) and is determinative for deity.
+The 𒀭 symbol is read as AN (or DIGIR) and is determinative for deity.
 We will learn in the next paragraph that this word is in the dative case; therefore, the translation of the rectangle is "**For Nanna.**"

 <table>
  <tr>
-  <th><h3>𒀭</h3></th>
-   <th><h3>𒋀𒆠</h3></th>
+  <td><h3>𒀭</h3></td>
+   <td><h3>𒋀𒆠</h3></td>
  </tr>
  <tr>
   <td>an</td>